mjordan/islandora_workbench_docs/docs/rolling_back.md

 By default, rollback CSV files have only a single column, `node_id`.
 However, if you include `rollback_file_include_node_info: true` in your configuration, Workbench will add `id` (or whatever field is specified in the `id_field` config setting), `title`, `field_member_of`, and `file` columns containing relevant info for each created node.

 You do not need to remove these columns from the rollback CSV file before using it.

+## Rolling back a subset of the nodes identified in the rollback.csv file

+If you want to roll back only a subset of nodes, simply remove the node IDs of the nodes you want to keep from the rollback.csv file, leaving the IDs of the nodes you want to delete.